Make Yourself at Home!Helpful Information for your stay

 2 Allow ~45minutes from Mercer Street to get into line at ferry dock.

-3 Ferry takes 15 minutes and runs every 30minutes on the hour and half-hour.
+4 Ferry takes 15 minutes and runs approximately on the half-hour.

 SAFETY at the FARM